mlte-team/mlte/docs/docs/development.md

 Now you are ready to start working on `MLTE`!

-## Demos
+### Demos

 There are several demos available in the `demo\` folder, as Jupyter notebooks.
 To run them, you need to install their dependencies first.
-This can be done with:
+This can be done from the root of the repository with:

 ```bash
 $ poetry install --with demo